pi108/Tableau-Challenge/README.md

 3. A visualization showing the number of trips by Gender by Age.
 As can be seen, the age group 30-32 had the most number of trips for Subscribers, and the age group 25-30 had the most number of trips for Customers.
 This was rather surprising, since we were expecting the Age Group with the most number of trips to be a bit younger -- in the age group of 20-25.
 <hr>

-## Attached below is a screenshot of the 4th Caption of the Tableau Story .
+## Attached below is a screenshot of the 4th Caption of the Tableau Story:
 ![](images/Tableau_Story_04.PNG)
 <br>
 This caption contains 3 visualizations: